Starwood European Real Estate Finance Announces £25 Million Capital Distribution - TipRanks.com

 More about Starwood European Real Estate ate Finance

 Starwood European Real Estate Finance Limited is an investment company listed on the main market of the London Stock Exchange.
-Its investment objective is to conduct an orderly realization of its assets.
+It aims to conduct an orderly realization of its assets.
 The company’s assets are managed by Starwood European Finance Partners Limited, a subsidiary of Starwood Capital Group.

 Technical Sentiment Signal: Strong Buy